sashianl/sample_service/docs/development/using-kb-sdk.md

 The `kb-sdk` command is made available through a docker container, which uses an image based on the latest release of `kb_sdk`.

-You can consult the [KBase SDK Docs](https://kbase.github.io/kb_sdk_docs/tutorial/2_install.html) for the official installation procedure, or follow these somewhat simpler and less intrusive instructions:
+You may consult the [KBase SDK Docs](https://kbase.github.io/kb_sdk_docs/tutorial/2_install.html) for the official installation procedure, or follow these somewhat simpler and less intrusive instructions:

 - install `kb-sdk`:
   - `make install-sdk`